niftools/blender_niftools_addon/docs/user/workflow.rst

 Export
 ------

-The following section deals the various model components, required to export 3D objects to the ``.nif`` format.
+The following section covers various model components, each required to export 3D objects to the ``.nif`` format.

 +-----------------------------------+------------------------------------------------------------------------------+
 |              Section              |                                 Description                                  |